2025 Wuhan Open (snooker): Last 64

-Thepchaiya Un-Nooh defeated Pang Junxu 51, making the sixth maximum break of his career in the final frame of the match.
+Thepchaiya Un-Nooh defeated Pang Junxu 5–1, making the sixth maximum break of his career in the final frame of the match.
 It was Un-Nooh's second maximum of the season, following his 147 at the 2025 Saudi Arabia Snooker Masters.
 "When I arrived in Wuhan I made two on the practice tables," said Un-Nooh afterwards.
 "That gave me a lot of confidence to make one.
 Everything was open and the balls were perfect.
 I knew I could do it like I did when I was practising."
 The maximums by Xiao and Un-Nooh at the event were the sixth and seventh of the season and the 223rd and 224th in professional snooker history.
 The world number seven Ding Junhui made a 117 break to win the first frame against 18-year-old Stan Moody, the world number 61.
 However, Moody made breaks of 64, 65, 53, and 131 as he won five of the next seven frames for a 5–3 victory.
 "It was a fantastic experience," said Moody, commenting on playing a Chinese favourite.
 "I knew what it would be like, with the crowd clapping every shot.
 When he got they were cheering.
 I tried to enjoy it, view myself as the underdog and take the pressure off."
-Higgins advanced with a 5–1 win over Dylan Emery but commented afterward that he was "struggling for motivation" after celebrating his 50th birthday with a summer holiday in Dallas.
+Higgins advanced with a 5–1 win over Dylan Emery but commented afterwards that he was "struggling for motivation" after celebrating his 50th birthday with a summer holiday in Dallas.
 Aaron Hill, a quarter-finalist at the 2023 edition, advanced with a 5–2 victory over Kyren Wilson, the world number two. "[Wilson] is probably the best player in the world at the moment, so I knew I had to play my best snooker to win and I did that," commented Hill afterwards.
 Trump defeated Liu Hongyu 5–1, and Murphy whitewashed Jordan Brown.